 - I confess to the exaggeration you identified.
 This technique is sometimes used in humor.

 - I acknowledge that you or someone tweeted/blogged the same or similar thing before me.
-Time constraints make it difficult for me to double-check the entire Internet before publishing.
+Time constraints make it difficult for me to double-check the entire Internet before posting something.
 True story: sometimes more than one person thinks of a thing!
 I don’t ever knowingly steal stuff, period.

 - I accept your (declaration of victory) (accusation of cowardice) over my refusal to (engage) (debate) (argue) with you.

 - I am in receipt of your unsolicited complaint about the relative (humor) (interest) (value) of a particular post.

 - I instantly and irreversibly block based on @replies I find even slightly annoying.
 Yes, it’s selfish.
 Yes, it’s about me.
 That’s the whole point.
 It’s not that I care about your brilliant reply or who reads my posts.
 You could very well be “right.”
 I just don’t care.
 I don’t want to hear it.
 I have no patience for conflict junkies or hyper-argumentative people polluting my stream.
 I don’t want to debate.
 I don’t want to trade clever put-downs.
 I don’t want to go back and forth trying to get the last word.
 I don’t like to be trolled, nitpicked, insulted or bothered.
 If I happen to see something annoying, I immediately block.
 This is a personal account.
 You’re not paying for it.
 Shocking: I don’t like to get hassled, and will block to avoid it.
 I’m not the guy to satisfy your need for epic battles, flame wars, or online validation.
 There are plenty of people itching for a fight, just not me.
 Go be annoying, rude, combative or your positive spin on those things somewhere else.
 I will ruthlessly curate my online experience to selfishly satisfy my own sensibilities and make it fun for me, period.